rabi/chatbot/docs/user-quickstart.md

 - **Model Temperature** – Variability and randomness of generated responses (close to 0 means more deterministic and focused outputs, close to 1 means more diversity by sampling from a broader range of possible answers).
 - **Max Tokens** – Influences the maximum length of the response.
 Increasing this parameter allows the model to produce longer responses.
 - **Search Similarity Threshold** – Currently uses [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) (cosine of the angle between two non-zero vectors in an inner product space).
 A threshold that is too low may yield irrelevant documents, while a threshold that is too high may exclude relevant ones.
+- **VectorDB collection name** – The name of the collection in the vector database.
+This is where the model will search for relevant documents to answer your question.
 - **Stream a Response** – Streaming a response versus waiting and printing the entire response at once.
 - **Debug Mode** – Provides lots of useful information, allowing developers and users to assess the quality of the response.